mobile-michel/git-commands/README.md

 # Using Git & GitHub

+1. List of Git Commands
-1. Clone a repository
+2. Clone a repository
-2. Initialise Git
+3. Initialise Git
-3. Make changes
+4. Make changes